bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/geo.rst

 Bokeh is compatible with several XYZ tile services that use the Web Mercator projection.
 Bokeh uses the `xyzservices`_ library to take care of the tile sources and their attributions.
-To add these to a plot, use the method :func:`~bokeh.models.plots.Plot.add_tile`.
+To add these to a plot, use the method :func:`~bokeh.models.Plot.add_tile`.
 You can pass any name xyzservices may recognize.
 The ``retina`` keyword can control the resolution of tiles.

 .. bokeh-plot:: __REPO__/examples/topics/geo/tile_source.py